cardano-foundation/developer-portal/docs/stake-pool-guide/generating-wallet-keys.md

     --testnet-magic 1
 ```

-we should get something like this -
+we should get something like this:

 ```
                            TxHash                                 TxIx        Amount
 --------------------------------------------------------------------------------------
 ```

-Next step is to fund the payment address.
+The next step is to fund the payment address.

 ## Testnets faucet

 Since the Cardano testnet is an independent network, separate from the Cardano mainnet, it requires its own tokens.

 The faucet is a web-based service that provides test ada to users of the Cardano testnets.
-While these tokens have no 'real world' value, they enable users to experiment with Cardano testnet features, without having to spend real ada on the mainnet.
+While these tokens have no "real world" value, they enable users to experiment with Cardano testnet features, without having to spend real ada on the mainnet.

 To apply for Testnets faucet please follow the instructions on the webpage below and choose pre-production testnets.

 [Cardano Docs - Testnets faucet](https://docs.cardano.org/cardano-testnet/tools/faucet)

-Once the test ADA are transferred and you run the above query utxo again, you should see something like this -
+Once the test ADA are transferred and you run the above query utxo again, you should see something like this:

 ```
                            TxHash                                 TxIx        Amount